 Smashed avocado on toast

-… is exactly what it sounds like.
-This quintessential Australian dish that can be found in many cafes across the country consists of a perfectly ripe avocado, mashed and spread over warm, grilled sourdough and covered in salt and pepper.
+It is exactly what it sounds like - yet somehow it's so much more.
+This quintessential Australian dish can be found in many cafes across the country and consists of a perfectly ripe avocado, mashed and spread over warm, grilled sourdough and covered in salt and pepper.
 For a refreshing twist, finish the dish with a dash of lime juice; and add some chilli flakes for an extra boost.
 Combining the best of healthy eating and snacking, this wholesome dish has become a brunch staple and is often served with a poached egg on top.

-If you are a fan of croissants, then Lune Croissanterie in Fitzroy, Melbourne is right up your alley.
-Its traditional French croissants have been called the ‘world’s finest croissants on the planet’ by The New York Times in 2016.
+If you are a fan of croissants, then Lune Croissanterie in Melbourne's Fitzroy is right up your alley.
+Its traditional French croissants have been called the ‘world’s finest croissants on the planet’ by The New York Times.
 Crunch into these buttery pastries or treat your taste buds to twice-baked almond croissants, which come with a generous topping of almond flakes.

 Fish and chips

 This salty yeast spread can be an acquired taste to visitors, but most Aussies love spreading this on some buttery toast each morning.
 Cafés and restaurants across the country are also adding Australia’s savoury superstar to recipes in unexpected ways.
 Visit Anchovy in Melbourne’s Richmond neighbourhood for Vegemite tempura, a dish consisting of deep fried custard and cheese cubes and a side of Vegemite and onion stock.
 Or drop by Indigo in Sydney’s Double Bay area for Vegemite French toast and a caramel Vegemite milkshake.
-Trust us, these concoctions taste better than they sound!
-Or buy them at any supermarket as gifts for family and friends back home!
+Trust us, these concoctions taste better than they sound.
+You can also buy it at any supermarket as a gift for family and friends back home.